 - and transform precoding is enabled and MCS-Table-PUSCH-transform-precoding is set to '256QAM', or

-- and transform precoding is enabled and MCS-Table-PUSCH-transform-precoding is not set to '256QAM', or
+- and transform precoding is enabled and MCS-Table-PUSCH-transform-precoding is not set to '256QAM',

 - the TBS is assumed to be as determined from the DCI transported in the latest PDCCH for the same transport block using .
 If there is no PDCCH for the same transport block using , and if the initial PUSCH for the same transport block is semi-persistently scheduled, the TBS shall be determined from the most recent configured scheduling PDCCH.